Tracing and Mitigating Hallucinations in Multimodal LLMs via Dynamic Attention Localization: D-LEAF

 With MAM, we introduce a metric called Layer Image Attention Entropy (LIAE), which quantifies whether a given layer contains attention heads exhibiting overly diffuse focus and therefore require correction.

 To validate the effectiveness of the metrics we proposed, we first randomly selected a subset of 500 images from the COCO 2014 validation set \citep{lin2014microsoft}.
-We chose Mini-GPT4 for subsequent analysis.
+We chose MiniGPT-4 for subsequent analysis.
 To show whether LIAE can significantly distinguish the differences between layers when the model generates real words and hallucinated words, we use greedy search in the decoding process of the above model to generate captions for the selected images, prompted by “Please help me describe the image in detail.”
 We use the ground truth annotation to identify the real and hallucinated words.
 We then calculated and plotted the distribution of LIAE when the model generated hallucinated words and real words.

 To evaluate the significance of these metrics, which independent and non‑normally distributed across real and hallucinated tokens, we apply the Wilcoxon signed‑rank test \citep{wilcoxon1992individual}.
-With $p < 0.001$, in Figure~\ref{minigpt4_liae_iaf} left, we confidently observe in these two models that hallucinated tokens exhibit significantly higher LIAE compared to real tokens.
+With $p < 0.001$, in \cref{fig:minigp4_liae}, we confidently observe in these two models that hallucinated tokens exhibit significantly higher LIAE compared to real tokens.

 Accordingly, based on the above experiments, we use LIAE to localize layers that contain anomalous attention heads.
-Prior work also suggests that attention heads exhibit “text inertia” \citep{liu2407paying}.
-For completeness, we report in Appendix \ref{app:metric_val} additional experiments that use Layer Image Attention Focus (LIAF) and a hybrid of the two (LIAS) as alternative criteria for abnormal-layer detection, together with ablations.
+For completeness, we report in \cref{app:metric_val} additional experiments that use Layer Image Attention Focus (LIAF) and a hybrid of the two (LIAS) as alternative criteria for abnormal-layer detection, together with ablations.
 We find that LIAE is more sensitive and achieves the best performance; therefore, we adopt LIAE as the sole metric for abnormal-layer localization.